DeNederlandscheBank/data-quality-rules/README.rst

 * the zip file with the data-patterns repository from https://github.com/DeNederlandscheBank/data-patterns.git; and

-* the zip files with the taxonomy and example instances from the EIOPA website: https://dev.eiopa.europa.eu/Taxonomy/Full/2.4.0/S2/EIOPA_SolvencyII_XBRL_Taxonomy_2.4.0_with_external_hotfix.zip; and https://dev.eiopa.europa.eu/Taxonomy/Full/2.4.0/S2/EIOPA_SolvencyII_XBRL_Instance_documents_2.4.0.zip
+* the zip files with the taxonomy and example instances from the EIOPA website https://dev.eiopa.europa.eu/Taxonomy/Full/2.4.0/S2/EIOPA_SolvencyII_XBRL_Taxonomy_2.4.0_with_external_hotfix.zip; and https://dev.eiopa.europa.eu/Taxonomy/Full/2.4.0/S2/EIOPA_SolvencyII_XBRL_Instance_documents_2.4.0.zip